Bagiukstis/rain_clustering/README.md

 In this repository, one can get inspired to create something similar himself, as the source code includes:
 1. Timeseries data processing
 2. Model training
-3. Data loading and storing with a local SQL server
+3. Data loading and storing in a local SQL server
 4. Results visualization
 5. Scheduling with Kubernetes